-Tectonic shifts in business bring agency value to the surface
+Tectonic business shifts reveal agency value

 We are on the precipice of massive change.
 Retailers are shutting down stores in droves in response to changes in consumer buying habits.
 Product companies that rely on those retailers as channels are left with nowhere to sell their products.
 We are talking public companies—stalwarts of the American economy for dozens of years or more—going broke.
 Many will simply cease to exist.